RamMarthi9/Regression/README.md

 What is the significance of the p-value in a regression model?

+The p-value in a regression model is a statistical measure used to determine whether the relationship between the independent variable(s) and the dependent variable is statistically significant.
+It helps assess the null hypothesis, which typically states that there is no effect or relationship between the variables.

+Here's what the p-value signifies:

+1. Null Hypothesis Testing: The p-value tests the null hypothesis (usually that the coefficient of a variable is zero, indicating no relationship).
+A low p-value suggests that the null hypothesis can be rejected, and the independent variable is likely to have a significant effect on the dependent variable.

+2. Threshold for Significance: A common threshold for significance is 0.05:

+If the p-value ≤ 0.05, we reject the null hypothesis and conclude that the variable has a significant effect on the outcome.

+If the p-value > 0.05, we fail to reject the null hypothesis, implying that the variable may not have a significant effect on the outcome.

+3. Interpretation: A smaller p-value (e.g., 0.01) indicates stronger evidence against the null hypothesis, meaning the predictor is more likely to be a significant contributor.
+Conversely, a larger p-value (e.g., 0.10 or 0.20) suggests weaker evidence, and we might consider removing that predictor from the model.

+Limitations:

+P-value depends on sample size: In large datasets, even trivial effects can yield small p-values.
+Conversely, in small datasets, meaningful effects might not be statistically significant.

+Doesn't measure strength of the effect: A low p-value tells you that an effect is statistically significant, but it doesn't tell you the size or practical importance of that effect.

+In summary, the p-value in a regression model helps determine whether the relationship between a predictor and the outcome is statistically significant, guiding decisions about including variables in the model.

 How do you handle categorical variables in linear regression?

 What does the R-squared value represent?
 How does it differ from adjusted R-squared?